 The VelEau comes in several parts.
-First, there’s a saddlebag which holds 42 ounces (1.4 liters) of water.
+First, there’s a saddlebag that holds 42 ounces (1.4 liters) of water.
 Then there’s a tube through which you drink, much like those found on CamelBak water bags.
-This runs from under the seat, along the top-tube to the handlebars, where it is secured to a retracting cord on the stem.
+This runs from under the seat, along the top tube, to the handlebars, where it is secured to a retracting cord on the stem.
 This cord pulls the mouthpiece back into place when you’re done drinking, where it is secured by magnets.

 If that seems like it’s complex, unnecessarily heavy, and annoying to use, that’s because it probably is.
 However, there is at least a compartment to carry a multi-tool in the same bag, which adds some utility.

 - Chain Drive | Introduction | Definition | Types | Application | How To Properly Tension Chain Drive | Chain Drive vs Belt Drive

 - Drum Brakes Adjustment Tool | Hydraulic Drum Brakes | Drum Brakes Working | Drum Brakes vs Disc Brakes